vmware-tanzu/tanzu-plugin-runtime/README.md

 ## Config API

-Tanzu Plugin Runtime provides various config api methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.
+Tanzu Plugin Runtime provides various config API methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.

-For more details about the design and apis go to [Config API](docs/config.md)
+For more details about the design and APIs go to [Config API](docs/config.md)

+## Cross Version API Compatibility Testing

+### Overview

+Cross Version API Compatibility testing ensures that [Config APIs](docs/config.md) of different Tanzu Plugin Runtime versions work as expected as long as those Tanzu Plugin Runtime versions are supported.
+Cross Version API Compatibility testing simulates the interaction of APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.

+For more details go to [Cross-version API Compatibility](./test/cross-version-api-compatibility.md)